Also known as:

 Threat Summary:

-Race graptogyne severely affected by loss of Eucalytus camaldulensis for nesting, E. baxteri for food, both of which have been cleared.
-Race naso has a restricted range and is losing breeding hollows to burning so is likely threatened.
+Subspecies graptogyne severely affected by the loss of Eucalytus camaldulensis for nesting, E. baxteri for food, both of which have been cleared.
+C.b. naso has a restricted range and is losing breeding hollows to burning so is likely threatened.

 Range: